Skip to Content

 So I tested it as well:

-In acrylic gouache violet mixed with green make grey-green or dark blue color.
+In acrylic gouache, violet mixed with green makes a grey-green or dark blue color.

 Read also: What Color does Pink and Yellow Make?
 Real Swatches